 "It was also said, 'Whoever divorces his wife, let him give her a certificate of divorce.'
 But I say to you that anyone who divorces his wife, except on the ground of unchastity, causes her to commit adultery; and whoever marries a divorced woman commits adultery."

-Today's responsorial psalm is the prayer of one who sincerely seeks the true God.
+Today's Psalm arises from a heart that sincerely seeks what is essential to us.
 "It is your face, O Lord, that I seek."
-We can identify with that psalm, because we are all to some extent seekers.
-What we are ultimately searching for is none other than God, the origin of our being and the final destiny of our lives.
-As Saint Augustine famously put it, "You have made us for yourself, o Lord, and our hearts are restless until they rest in you."
+We can identify with that psalm, because we are all to some extent seeking God.
+What we ultimately thirst for for is none other than God, the origin of our being and the fulfilment of our lives.
+As St Augustine famously put it, "You have made us for yourself, o Lord, and our hearts are restless until they rest in you."

-It is the seeker in all of us that makes us pilgrims, on a journey towards the fully disclosed presence of our God.
-Elijah the prophet was clearly such a seeker as he set out on his journey to the mountain of God, Mount Sinai, or Mount Horeb, as it was also called.
-In a cave in that mountain, he met the divine presence, but not in the way he would have expected, in fire or storm or earthquake.
-God's presence was revealed in a and quiet way -- in what the reading calls, "the sound of a gentle breeze."
-Another translation expresses it as a "sound of sheer silence."
+It is the seeking heart that makes us pilgrims, on a journey towards the fully disclosed presence of our God.
+Elijah was clearly such a seeker as he set off across the desert toward the mountain of God, Mount Sinai (or Horeb).
+In a cave in that mountainside he met the divine presence, but not in the dramatice ways he might have expected, in fire or storm or earthquake.
+God's presence was revealed quietly -- in the sound of a gentle breeze.
+Another version translates it as a "sound of sheer silence."

-Such silence is not easy to come by in our noisy times.
-Yet, it is where the Lord can be most clearly heard.
-And we often have to seek it in order to find it.
-To seek silence is, in a very real way, to seek the Lord, because it is where we become most attuned to the Lord's passing by.
+Even if silence is not easy to come by in our noisy times, it is where the Lord can be most clearly heard.
+Indeed we need to seek it in order to find it.
+Seeking periods of silence is part of prayer, for it is where we become most attuned to the Lord's passing by.